Our Efforts Against the Novel Coronavirus Disease (COVID-19)

 (2) Measures for our employees

-- We ask our employees to stay at home if they or their family members living together are infected or suspicious of being infected with the novel coronavirus.
+- We ask our employees to stay at home for a certain period if they or their family members living together are infected with the novel coronavirus.

 Sumitomo Pharma and our group companies in Japan and overseas will continue to collect information on COVID-19 from all sides, and will promptly take necessary actions in cooperation with related organizations.